 Meeting Time – We begin each day with a whole group meeting as a way of building community and welcoming everyone to the program.
 During this time the group shares information about activities planned for the day, special visitors that may be in the program, teacher or child absences and/or problems or conflicts needing to be resolved.

-Academy Time – Our programs strive to connect the activities we plan with what children may be learning in school.
+Homework and Academic Enrichment time – Our programs strive to connect the activities we plan with what children may be learning in school.
 Our activities focus on creating connections to school day learning through literacy based curriculum, with high quality children’s books, as an entry point into exploring writing, reading, math, social studies, science and social/emotional skills.

 30 Fit – We offer 30 minutes of planned physical activity intended to support your child’s physical development and healthy lifestyle through fun games.